Doctor with CT scan patient

 Mobile Imaging Solutions

-The first commercially available CT scanner was created by British engineer Godfrey Hounsfield of EMI Laboratories in 1972.
-He co-invented the technology with physicist Dr. Allan Cormack.
-Both researchers were later on jointly awarded the 1979 Nobel Prize in Physiology and Medicine.
-By 1981, Hounsfield was knighted and became Sir Godfrey Hounsfield.
+In 1972, British engineer Godfrey Hounsfield co-invented the technology with physicist Dr. Allan Cormack.
+They were jointly awarded the 1979 Nobel Prize in Physiology and Medicine.
+Hounsfield was knighted in 1981, becoming Sir Godfrey Hounsfield.

 The first prototype CT scanner

-Interestingly, Hounsfield had no qualifications as he quit school at the tender age of 16.
+Despite his remarkable achievements, Hounsfield had no formal qualifications, having left school at 16.
 Hence, all the degrees bestowed upon him were honorary.
-He also never got married and claimed to have not established any “permanent residence” until he reached 60 years old.
-Although he later invented the CT scan, Hounsfield’s initial work with EMI focused on radar and guided weaponry.
-Despite his brilliance, Hounsfield’s peers described the Nobel winner as a “crank.”
-He passed away in 2004 at the age of 84.
+He also never got married, claiming not to have established a permanent residence until he was 60.
+Initially, his work at EMI focused on radar and guided weaponry, and his peers described him as a “crank.”
+Hounsfield passed away in 2004 at 84.

-According to Hounsfield, the idea to invent such technology came to him while on vacation.
-At the time, all he wanted was to reconstruct a 3D picture of a box.
-He intended to achieve this by re-imagining the object as a series of slices.
-His inspired thought led to further EMI research and funding, and the first commercially viable CT scan (previously called an EMI brain scanner) was set up at Atkinson’s Morley Hospital in 1971.
+Hounsfield’s idea for the CT scanner came to him while on vacation, when he wanted to reconstruct a 3D picture of a box by imagining it as a series of slices.
+This inspired thought led to further EMI research and funding, and the first commercially viable CT scanner was installed at Atkinson’s Morley Hospital in 1971.

 Modern CT scanner